MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-export-and-post-domiciliations.md

     If you did not select the **Post General Journal Lines** check box, you will have to post the domiciliations manually in the general journal.

     > [!NOTE]
-    >  After you have posted domiciliations in the general journal, delete the posted domiciliations in the **Domiciliation Journal** page.
+    >  After you have posted domiciliations in the general journal, delete the posted domiciliations on the **Domiciliation Journal** page.
 To do this, select all lines with status **Posted**, and then choose the **Delete** button.

 ## To export and post domiciliations in Isabel format